thompsondylan33/thompsondylan/_posts/2020-6-23-Video Game Sales.md

 ## Hypothesis
 ### Are Different Genres of Video Games More or Less Popular in Different Countries?

-I have gathered a DataFrame containing Video Game sales from 1990 - 2013  and their Total sales, North American sales, and Japanese sales.I have chosen to compare these 3 regions because their sales are most  prevalent in the video games industry.
+I have gathered a DataFrame containing Video Game sales from 1990 - 2013  and their Total sales, European Sales, North American sales, and Japanese sales.I have chosen to compare these 3 regions because their sales are most  prevalent in the video games industry.
 The genres on my dataframe getting compared are
 *	Action
 *	Adventure
 *	Fighting